Mirza Ebrahim Khan Sahhafbashi: Film

 Sahhafbashi first viewed movies in the Palace Theatre in London in May 1897.
 He began his career as an antiques dealer; while studying abroad in Europe, he bought an Edison Kinetoscope film projector and a number of films.
 In addition to the kinetoscope, he also brought a cinematograph from London back to Iran and provided a Persian-language description for the machine.

 In 1904, only nine years after the first movie screening in Europe by the Lumiere brothers, Sahhafbashi opened the first public movie theater in Tehran in the backyard of his antique shop on Cheragh Gaz Avenue.
 The movie house showed comedies, trick films, Russian documentaries, and newsreels from the First Boer War in South Africa.
 He also screened films by the French Pathé company.
 Within a month, it was banned by the cleric Fazlullah Nouri, possibly because it opened during the holy month of Ramadan.
 Within this month, the twelve-year old Mohammad-Ali Jamalzadeh, one of the most prominent writers in Iran in the 20th century, saw his first film.

 Political activities

 Sahhafbashi, like other early pioneers of Iranian cinema, was a constitutionalist and supported the replacement of the despotic monarchy with a parliamentary monarchy.
 During the Persian Constitutional Revolution in 1909, he joined a secret society that advocated for progressive reforms; in one of the group's meetings, he encouraged members to wear black clothing as a show of mourning for "our mother country, [which] is in the throes of death".
-He also wrote a letter to Mozaffar ad-Din Shah Qajar in which he threatened to overthrow the king.
+He also wrote a letter to Mozaffar ad-Din Shah Qajar in which he threatened to overthrow the shah.